tejadong/graphql-mutation-validator-bundle/Resources/doc/index.md

 ````

 ## Usage
-First extends the abstract `AssoConnect\GraphQLMutationValidatorBundle\RequestObject` class to implement your own business logic with some constraints.
+First extends the abstract `Tejadong\GraphQLMutationValidatorBundle\RequestObject` class to implement your own business logic with some constraints.

 We use request objects instead of entities as suggested by [Martin Hujer](https://blog.martinhujer.cz/symfony-forms-with-request-objects/).
 ````